anggadin31/data-engineering-tools/README.md

 ## 📌 Notes

 This project is under active development as a personal study repository.
 Expect rapid iterations and ongoing changes.

+## 🤝 Collaboration & Contact

+If you're interested in discussing data engineering concepts, sharing insights, or exploring potential collaboration opportunities, feel free to reach out:
+📫 anggadin31@gmail.com

+If you find this repository useful or insightful, a ⭐️ would be truly appreciated.